Jaguar XE saloon - Engines, drive & performance

 All models get something called the 'JaguarDrive' system, which allows you to select Standard, Eco, Dynamic or Winter modes; each tweaking how the steering feels and how the accelerator pedal responds when you press it.

 If you add four-wheel drive, apart from the extra purchase price and higher running costs, you won't notice much of a change.
 The system keeps the XE rear-wheel drive most of the time, with power only being sent to the front wheels when the rear tyres begin to lose grip.
 You can feel it shuffling power around in very wet conditions, but other than that, it doesn't make a whole heap of difference, apart from offering extra sure-footedness in extreme weather conditions.

 Jaguar XE diesel engine

-Jaguar decided to withdraw the lower-powered diesel in 2019, so the range now kicks off with the D180 version with 178bhp, which will do 0-62mph in a sprightly 7.3 seconds.
+Jaguar decided to withdraw all its lower-powered diesels, so the only option is the D200 version with 201bhp, which will do 0-62mph in a sprightly 7.3 seconds.
 If you’re considering one of the older lower-powered diesels, such as the 178bhp D180, our tests revealed it to be both smooth and responsive during acceleration, with a 0-62mph time of 8.1 seconds.
 Adding four-wheel drive (AWD) will add three tenths of a second to this time, however, thanks to the extra weight of the system.
 There’s no AWD option with the current D200.

-There are two versions of the same 2.0-litre petrol – the P250 produces 247bhp and the P300 has a power figure of 297bhp.
-The 247bhp version had rear-wheel drive and the 297bhp XE being four-wheel drive.
-The former records a 0-62mph time of 6.5 seconds but is no longer available to buy new, while the latter takes 5.7 seconds.
+There used to be two versions of the same 2.0-litre petrol – the P250 produces 247bhp and the P300 has a power figure of 297bhp.
+The 247bhp version had rear-wheel drive and the 297bhp XE was four-wheel drive.
+The former recorded a 0-62mph time of 6.5 seconds but is no longer available to buy new, while the latter takes 5.7 seconds.
 It's not a particularly tuneful engine, but you can't complain about the punch on offer - it suffers barely any lag as you press the accelerator, and feels very quick as the revs rise.